Are you traveling to Bali with kids?

 35. Cuddle Kitties in Ubud

-Across from my favourite Mexican restaurant in Ubud is the Cat Café, where children can enjoy a bite to eat while playing with a whole bundle of fat, lazy cats.
+Across from my favorite Mexican restaurant in Ubud is the Cat Café, where children can enjoy a bite to eat while playing with a whole bundle of fat, lazy cats.
+Why not take it one step further and include a stay at some cat-friendly hotels?

 36. Play with bunnies